chris-barklem/trio-binance/README.md

 This project forks work from `sammchardy/python-binance` and preserves the original license and credits.
 See the upstream repository for full attribution.

 ---

-If you want the README tailored further (more examples, publish instructions, or a one-page API reference), tell me what to add and I’ll update it.